daos-stack/daos/docs/user/filesystem.md

 It is not possible to see pool/container listings through DFuse.
 So if `readdir`, `ls` or others are used, DFuse will return `ENOTSUP`.

+### Multi-user mode

+The `--multi-user` option will put DFuse into multi user mode where it will tell the kernel to make the filesystem available to all users on a node rather than only the user running the DFuse process.
+This makes DFuse a appear like a generic multi-user filesystem and the standard `chown` and `chgrp` calls are enabled, all filesystem entries will be owned by the user that created them as is normal in a POSIX filesystem.

+Links to other containers can be created in this mode even if the new containers are not owned by the user running DFuse.
+In this case the user running DFuse should be given 'r' access to the pool if required and the container create command will apply permissions required to the container at create time.

+It is anticipated that in this mode DFuse will be configured to start at boot time and run as a general purpose filesystem providing access to multiple users.

 ### Launching